home games research news our team resources contact

 jodene baccus

-Jodene is a senior doctoral student in the Baldwin Lab and plans to complete her PhD in 2005.
-Her dissertation work focuses on increasing implicit self-esteem through classical conditioning.
+Jodene was a doctoral student in the Baldwin Lab and completed her PhD in 2005.
+Her dissertation work focused on increasing implicit self-esteem through classical conditioning.
 The Wham!
 Self-Esteem Conditioning Game was developed and validated through her research.
-Jodene has also co-authored chapters on role-relationship models and motivated self-esteem.
-She is grateful for the support provided to her in the form of a Doctoral Fellowship from the Social Sciences and Humanities Research Council of Canada (SSHRC).
+Jodene also co-authored chapters on role-relationship models and motivated self-esteem.
 During the 2003-2004 academic year Jodene served as the Vice President, Academic of the Post-Graduate Students’ Society at McGill University.
-In her time outside of the lab, Jodene enjoys playing Ultimate Frisbee, trying out new restaurants, and knitting.

 Stéphane Dandeneau